 Start with thawing (if using frozen shrimps) and peeling the shrimp.

-Then, chop the shrimps with a knife or pulse them in a food processor.
+Then, chop the shrimp with a knife or pulse them in a food processor.
 I like them medium-sized so you get chunks of shrimps when biting into the fritters.

 Rinse and chop the cilantro.

 Drain and rinse the can of sweet corn.